Legacy Arena

 Legacy Arena (formerly known as the BJCC Coliseum and the BJCC Arena) is an arena located at the Birmingham–Jefferson Convention Complex in Birmingham, Alabama.
-The arena seats 17,654 for sporting events, 19,000 for concerts and 8,000 in a theater setting.
-When the arena is converted to theater seating, the arena serves under the name Magic City Theatre.
+The arena seats 17,654 for sporting events, up to 16,250 for concerts and 6,000 in a cut-down theater configuration.

 Arena information

-The arena stands ten stories tall, but it actually measures only 75 feet (23 m) from floor to ceiling and contains an oval-shaped 24,200-square-foot (2,244.5 m²) (110' by 220' (33.5 x 67 m)) arena floor.
+The arena stands ten stories tall, but it actually measures only 75 feet (23 m) from floor to ceiling and contains an oval-shaped 24,200-square-foot (2,244.5 m2) (110' by 220' (33.5 x 67 m)) arena floor.
 The arena contains several luxury suites and a press box.
 The BJCC Arena Club is also located in the arena.
 It is a lounge that is limited to 500 guests and available for most arena events.
 Backstage there are 2 locker rooms and 6 dressing rooms as well as a press room and a VIP Reception area.
 The arena can accommodate 8 trucks backstage—3 on truck docks and room for 5 more.
 The arena's four-sided center-hung scoreboard, designed by Daktronics, measures 18' by 18' (5.5 x 5.5 m) on each side.
 Also on each side is a 7.5'-by-8'8" ProStar 16.5 mm video display.

 History

 The arena opened in 1976 as part of the Birmingham–Jefferson Convention Complex.

 The arena was home of the Birmingham Bulls of the WHA from 1976 to 1979; when the WHA folded, a minor league team with the same name called the arena home through 2001.
 It was there in December 1977 that hockey legend Gordie Howe, then playing for the WHA's New England Whalers, scored his 1,000th career goal at the age of 49; his Whalers defeated the Bulls 6–3.
 The arena was also the home of the UAB men's basketball team before it moved into Bartow Arena in 1988 and was home to the Alabama Steeldogs arena football team of the af2 from 2000 to 2007.

-On December 17, 2014 the Civic Center board and officials of Legacy Credit Union announced a five-year, $2 million naming rights contract.
+On December 17, 2014, the Civic Center board and officials of Legacy Credit Union announced a five-year, $2 million naming rights contract.
 Beginning January 1, 2015 the arena was officially renamed as Legacy Arena at the BJCC.

 On October 24, 2018, the New Orleans Pelicans and the NBA G League announced that the Pelicans have acquired the right to own and operate an NBA G League team in Birmingham, Alabama.
 The team was expected to begin play in Birmingham by the 2022–23 basketball season playing at Legacy Arena following renovations to the arena.
 In the interim, the team began play for the 2018–19 season in Erie, Pennsylvania, as the Erie BayHawks, while the arena underwent a $123 million expansion and renovation.
 The renovations were completed in time for the 2021–22 season and the Pelicans chose to move the franchise, now known as the Birmingham Squadron, at that time.